Users will love you for itInnerview: Help the world make progress

 What is User Dropout Rate in User Behavior?

-User Dropout Rate measures the percentage of users who stop engaging with a product, service, or website before completing a desired action or goal.
+User Dropout Rate measures the percentage of users who stop engaging or leave a process before completing a desired action, such as signing up, making a purchase, or finishing a task on a website or app.

 question mark

-To calculate User Dropout Rate, divide the number of users who leave before completing a key action by the total number of users who started that action, then multiply by 100 to get a percentage.
-For instance, if 100 users begin a checkout process and 30 leave before finishing, the dropout rate is 30%.
+User Dropout Rate is calculated by dividing the number of users who leave before completing a specific step by the total number of users who started that step, then multiplying by 100 to get a percentage.
+For example, if 100 users start a checkout process and 30 leave before completing it, the dropout rate is 30%.

 Why Monitoring User Dropout Rate Matters